geoff-project/coi-utils/docs/guide.md

 ### Motivation

 Imagine the following, trivial optimization problem.
-It talks to two imaginary devices via JAPC.
-We're deliberately ignoring all sorts of complicating factors, like normalization, configuration or other transformations:
+It talks to two imaginary devices via {class}`~pyjapc:pyjapc.PyJapc`.
+We're deliberately ignoring all sorts of complicating factors, like normalization, configuration or other
+transformations:

 ```{code-block} python
 from cernml import coi